heyanger/nodejs-vue-postgresql/README.md

-# Nodejs - Vue - Postgresql Backbone
+# Nodejs - Vue - Postgresql Sample Project
 This is an example project featuring the use of nodejs, vuejs and postgresql in the same project

 ## Requirements